StevePryjmak/TestMasterCreator/README.md

 Found why cant configure proper jar file when as ntery point set class which extends aplication it just would work Solution : create inbetween class

+Extend Scene wasnt best idea thehere are a lot of problems with this and it harder tto configure what i need beter aprouch probably would be just have scene  varible in question class and test will just use get scene aand put it on the stage